 Both consumers and employees should have an easy way to provide feedback on their experience with the chatbot and the quality of the content and services received.
 This will help ensure your chatbot content stays accurate, complete and up-to-date.
 This feedback loop should be directly integrated with the central knowledge base from which your content is centrally maintained.

-8).
-Select a vendor that intimately knows and understands your industry.
+8. Select a chatbot vendor that intimately knows and understands the banking Industry.

 Apart from selecting a chatbot vendor that is experienced and has a good track record of implementations, consider selecting a chatbot vendor that has a deep understanding of your industry vertical (in this case, banking).
 This will prove especially valuable in determining what content needs to be developed to support the chatbot, and the initial guided conversations.